Chaklader/mnist-digit-classifier/NOTE.md

 less influence than recent ones.

+## Pushing Past Local Minima

+Another way to solve the local minimum problem is with momentum.
+Momentum is a constant β between 0 and 1.

+We use β to get a sort of weighted average of the previous steps:

+step(n) + βstep(n-1) + β²step(n-2) + β³step(n-3) + ...

+The previous step gets multiplied by 1, the one before it gets multiplied by β, the one before that by β², the one before that by β³, and so on.
+Because β has a value between 0 and 1, raising it to increasingly large powers means that the value will get smaller and smaller.
+In this way, the steps that happened a long time ago will be multiplied by tiny values and thus matter less than the ones that happened recently.

+This can get us over "humps" and help us discover better minima.
+Once we get to the global minimum, the momentum will still be pushing us away, but not as much.

 The previous step gets multiplied by 1, the one before it gets multiplied by β, the one before that by β², the one before that by β³, and so on.
 Because β has a value between 0 and 1, raising it to increasingly large powers means that the value will get smaller and smaller.
 In this way, the steps that happened a long time ago will be multiplied by tiny values and